Birth Control Barrier Methods (cont.)

 The condom (also called a rubber) is a thin sheath placed over an erect penis.
 A man would put a condom over his penis before he places the penis in a womans vagina.
 A condom worn by a man prevents pregnancy by acting as a barrier to the passage of semen into the vagina.
 A condom can be worn only once.
 It is one of the most popular birth control barriers.
 You can buy condoms at most drugstores and grocery stores and dispensers can be found in public restrooms.

 Condoms made from latex are the best at preventing pregnancy.
 They also protect against sexually transmitted diseases such as AIDS and gonorrhea.
 Do not use condoms with Vaseline or other brands of petroleum jelly, lotions, or oils.
 They can decrease the effectiveness of the condom and increase the chance of pregnancy and transmission of sexually transmitted disease.
 Condoms can be used with lubricants that don't have oil, such as K-Y Jelly.

-Male condom use has increased from 13.2%-18.9% among all women of reproductive age because of their concern about getting HIV (the virus that leads to AIDS) and other STDs.
+Male condom use has increased from among women of reproductive age because of their concern about getting HIV (the virus that leads to AIDS) and other STDs.

 Francisco Talavera, PharmD, PhD

 Lee P Shulman, MD

 Must Read Articles Related to Birth Control Barrier Methods

 The eMedicineHealth doctors ask about Birth Control Barrier Methods:

 Have you use a barrier method of birth control?
 Which did you use, and was it effective?
 Please describe your experience.